-America’s war on drugs is a seemingly never-ending one, a battle with dubious legal grounds and costly international military deployment- yet ever since 1975, 85% of US high school students still claimed marijuana was easy to obtain (this figure has remained virtually unchanged for four decades).
+America’s “war on drugs” is a seemingly never-ending one, a battle with dubious legal grounds and costly international military deployment – yet ever since 1975, 85% of US high school students still claimed marijuana was easy to obtain (this figure has remained virtually unchanged for four decades).
 Like so many of the pipe dreams created under Richard Nixon’s tenure as US president, the war on drugs is a failure, yet one which moral grounds refuse to ever let end, even with the unmoral ways of fighting back against the manufacture and distribution of these illegal goods.
-This costly failure, combined with the willing to break the law to get results, has ensured that two of the most beloved TV series of the new millennium deal with the war on drugs on US soil.
+This costly failure, combined with the willing to break the law to get results, is still keenly felt in American society today; two of the most beloved TV series of the new millennium deal with the war on drugs on US soil.
 From The Wire’s exploration of drugs infecting Baltimore’s most deprived suburbs to Breaking Bad’s depiction of the capitalistic gains of cooking meth, TV has provided utterly bleak, yet utterly compelling, insights into something incredibly depressing.

 Even if the casting of Benico Del Toro, star of director Steven Soderbergh’s turn of the millennium drug-culture expose Traffic, suggests something in the same tainted, politically biting veins, Canadian director Denis Villeneuve’s take on the war on drugs is far closer to TV depictions of the battle against this industry.
 Villeneuve takes his time telling this story, with his action sequences always playing out of context, so you are as in the dark about the truths and motivations behind this war against the Mexican cartels as many of the people enlisted to help stop them.

-What sets Sicario apart from The Wire, Breaking Bad and Traffic is Villeneuve’s nationality- as a French-Canadian director, he doesn’t have the same emotional attachments to the political subtexts of the story as the American creators/directors of the pop-culture listed above.
-This clinical detachment ensures he doesn’t bother hand-wringing against a political subject that isn’t an issue in his home country- instead, he has fun exploring the moral ambiguities and compromises people have to make, combining them with some of the most thrilling action sequences of the year.
+What sets Sicario apart from The Wire, Breaking Bad and Traffic is Villeneuve’s nationality; as a French-Canadian director, he doesn’t have the same emotional attachments to the political subtexts of the story as the American creators/directors of the films and shows listed above.
+This clinical detachment ensures he doesn’t bother hand-wringing against a political subject that doesn’t fully translate as an issue in his home country – instead, he has fun exploring the moral ambiguities and compromises people have to make, combining them with some of the most thrilling action sequences of the year.
 He has made a movie about an ever-present political issue that doesn’t have a political agenda of its own.

-The movie opens in Arizona, as FBI agent Kate Macer (Emily Blunt) helps lead a kidnapping raid that proves fatal- an explosive is found in the back garden shed, exploding and leading to the death of two officers.
+The movie opens in Arizona, as FBI agent Kate Macer (Emily Blunt) helps lead a kidnapping raid that proves fatal – an explosive is found in the back garden shed, exploding and leading to the death of two officers.
 Inside the house, dozens of corpses are found hung up in-between the walls of the houses.
 Naturally, this makes national news and begins a bureaucratic nightmare for Macer and her FBI partner (Daniel Kaluuya) as she is asked to leave her post behind to help the CIA search for the people responsible, who are senior figures in the Mexican cartel.
 She is going to be under the guidance of CIA advisor Matt Graver (Josh Brolin), a laid-back guy who will happily wear sandals to significant security briefings, as well as Alejandro Gillick (Del Toro), a man whose interrogation techniques include giving suspects wet willies, as well as penis-based threats that are mercifully kept off screen.
-After a brief international soiree to Juarez, which contains some of the prettiest ghettos I’ve ever seen, to interrogate a prisoner, the cartel are onto them and attempt to take them out when trapped in a traffic jam.
+After a brief international soiree to Juarez to interrogate a prisoner, the cartel are onto them and attempt to take them out when trapped in a traffic jam.
 These cartel members are in turn taken out, leading Macer to realise she isn’t helping stop the war on drugs, but is instead now part of a game with no rules and whose purpose is never fully clear.

 Sicario is an anti-action movie, one that is as likely to piss off audiences as it is to entertain them.
 Its a slow burning movie that doesn’t provide any easy answers, but repeat viewings are likely to prove as addictive as the drugs that are being exported.